 - As mentioned above, the town of Watkins Glen is also the home of a major motor speedway.
 Thus, unless you’re a NASCAR fan you’ll probably want to plan your visit to avoid any

 weekendsthat there’s a big race in town.
-In 2020, that race is scheduled for the third weekend in August.
+In 2021, that race is scheduled for the first weekend in August.

 Like the post?
 Pin to save or share!

 Have you visited or gone hiking in Watkins Glen State Park?
 How was your experience?

 Where are your favorite places to hike?

 Need some help planning your trip or Watkins Glen or the Finger Lakes?
 Full Life, Full Passport offers customized planning services for all kinds of vacations and budgets!